 - a. n = Number of subjects with a determinate HAI titer to the given strain. - b.
 GMTs were calculated using all subjects with available data for the specified blood draw. - c.
-Ratio of GMTs (Pneumococcal Conjugate Vaccine, 13-Valent (adsorbed) (Prevenar 13) + QIV/placebo to placebo + QIV/Pneumococcal Conjugate Vaccine, 13-Valent (adsorbed) (Prevenar 13)) was calculated by back transforming the mean difference between vaccine sequences on the logarithmic scale. - d.
-CIs for the ratio are back transformations of a CI based on the Student t distribution for the mean difference of the logarithms of the measures (Pneumococcal Conjugate Vaccine, 13-Valent (adsorbed) (Prevenar 13) + QIV/placebo placebo + QIV/Pneumococcal Conjugate Vaccine, 13-Valent (adsorbed) (Prevenar 13)).
+Ratio of GMTs (Pneumococcal Conjugate Vaccine, 13-valent (adsorbed) (Prevenar 13)+QIV/placebo to placebo+QIV/Pneumococcal Conjugate Vaccine, 13-valent (adsorbed) (Prevenar 13)) was calculated by back transforming the mean difference between vaccine d.
+CIs for the ratio are back transformations of a CI based on the Student t distribution for the mean difference of the logarithms of the measures (Pneumococcal Conjugate Vaccine, 13-valent (adsorbed) (Prevenar 13) +QIV/placebo - placebo+QIV/Pneumococcal Conjugate Vaccine, 13-valent (adsorbed) (Prevenar 13)).